saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/protected-views.md

 # App-protected views

-Most likely, at least some screens of the Saleor App are meant to be visible only within the Dashboard "Apps" section.

-SDK provides a Higher Order Component that can be used to wrap Next.js pages and perform basic protection checks
+SDK provides a Higher Order Component that can be used to wrap Next.js pages and perform basic protection checks.
+With it, you'll be able to make pages visible only when accessed from within Saleor Dashboard.

 ## Example usage